HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image284.png)

--

-##### Current Session Information display @@session
+##### Current Session Information `show @@session`

 It displays the current session processing information of the compute node.

 ![](assets/hotdb-management/image285.png)

-- When moving the mouse cursor into the connection, backend, and lastsql links in the operation bar, the following prompt is displayed: "View the Front-end Connection Status, Back-end Connection Status, and Finally Executed SQL corresponding to the session ID.
-Click the link to obtain the id value of this record and jump to display @@connection;
+- When moving the mouse cursor into the connection, backend, and lastsql links in the operation bar, the following prompt is displayed: "View the [Front-end Connection Status](#front-end-connection-status-show-connection), [Back-end Connection Status](#back-end-connection-status-show-backend), and [Finally Executed SQL](#borrowed-connection-finally-executed-sql-information) corresponding to the session ID.
+Click the link to obtain the id value of this record and jump to the related query command.

-- Click connection to obtain the id value of this record and jump to display @@connection:
+- Click connection to obtain the id value of this record and jump to `show @@connection`

 ![](assets/hotdb-management/image286.png)

-- Click backend to obtain the bk_id field value and jump to display @@backend
+- Click backend to obtain the bk_id field value and jump to `show @@backend`

 ![](assets/hotdb-management/image287.png)

 ![](assets/hotdb-management/image288.png)

-- Click lastsql to obtain the bk_id field value and jump to display @@lastsql:
+- Click lastsql to obtain the bk_id field value and jump to `show @@lastsql`

 ![](assets/hotdb-management/image289.png)

 ![](assets/hotdb-management/image290.png)

--

-##### Back-end Connection Status display @@backend
+##### Back-end Connection Status `show @@backend`

 It displays the back-end connection of the compute node (that is, between compute node and data source).

 ![](assets/hotdb-management/image291.png)

 - After the command is executed, click the \[Rebuild Connection Pool] button in the panel to rebuild the back-end connection.
-As with the management rebuild @@pool command, it prompt "Rebuild Succeeded/Failed" after the execution.
+As with the management `rebuild @@pool` command, it prompt "Rebuild Succeeded/Failed" after the execution.

-- When moving the mouse cursor into the session and lastsql links in the operation bar, the following prompt is displayed: "View the corresponding session information, view the finally executed SQL". click the link to obtain the id field value of this record and filter in the command "display @@session, display @@lastsql". (the bk_id in display@@session record and the id in display@@lastsql record correspond to it).
+- When moving the mouse cursor into the session and lastsql links in the operation bar, the following prompt is displayed: "View the corresponding session information, view the finally executed SQL". click the link to obtain the id field value of this record and filter in the command `show @@session`, `show @@lastsql`. (the bk_id in `show @@session` record and the id in display@@lastsql record correspond to it).
 Click the session button in the operation bar:

 ![](assets/hotdb-management/image292.png)